In this article, we'll break down the AP Bio exam format to help you become familiar with the question styles you will see!

 What Is the Format of the AP Biology Exam?

-Let's start with the basics of the AP Biology exam.
-It's a reasonably long one, meaning that it lasts a total of three hours.
+Let's start with the basics of the AP Biology exam structure.
+It's a reasonably lengthy one, lasting a total of 3 hours.
 The exam consists of two main sections: multiple-choice and free-response.

 Types of Questions on the AP Biology Exam